 - MID-BLOCK: Woonsocket, Rhode Island, used a 90-day trial to test out RRFBs in two mid-block locations.
 After seeing the effectiveness and the ease of installation, they purchased more RRFBs for two more locations.

-In this video, we’ll cover RRFB effectiveness, how the technology works to improve driver awareness, and how it can fit into a school zone safety plan.
+In this video, we’ll cover RRFB effectiveness, how the technology works to improve driver awareness, and how it can fit into a school zone safety plan (click here to see the video transcript).

 To learn more about crosswalk treatments, download our RRFB applications guide below.GET THE RRFB GUIDE